mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/DailyCronJob.md

 ![image](InsuranceGitHub/Figure4.png)

 At midnight everyday, a new collection called “customerTripDaily” will be added in your Atlas Data Services collection.
-All of the daily documents will now be stored here as seen in the figure below.
+All of the daily documents will now be stored in the "customerTripDaily" collection as seen in the figure below.

 ![image](InsuranceGitHub/Figure5.png)